ARM-software/lisa/Installation.md

 This note assumes installation from scratch on a freshly installed Ubuntu 16.04 system.
-If you have a different system (e.g. OSX or an older version of Ubuntu) you can probably be interested into the [Virtual Machine based installation](https://github.com/ARM-software/lisa/wiki/Installation#virtual-machine-based-installation).
+If you have a different system (e.g. OSX or an older version of Ubuntu) you can refer to the [Virtual Machine based installation](https://github.com/ARM-software/lisa/wiki/Installation#virtual-machine-based-installation).

 ## Contents